caiosba/geoip2/README.md

 # Geoip2

-Integration with MaxMind GeoIP2 API
+Integration with MaxMind GeoIP2 API.
+This fork has a branch that is compatible with Ruby 1.8.

 ## Build Status